1backend/1backend/docs-source/docs/running-the-server/docker-compose.md

   - deploy
 ---

-# Running the OpenOrch server with Docker Compose and prebuilt images
+# Running the 1Backend server with Docker Compose and prebuilt images

 This deployment method is one step above local development in terms of sophistication.
 It’s suitable for a development server or simple production environments.